PCC Community Markets is coming to Ballard

 PCC Community Markets is coming to Ballard for the first time — and the PCC in Fremont is getting an upgrade.

 The co-op announced Thursday that it will open a new 25,000-square-foot store in spring 2019 as part of the planned Ballard Blocks 2 office and retail development.
-That project is now a vacant lot at 1451 NW 46th Street, next to the north end of the Ballard Bridge and right across from a Trader Joe’s.
+That project is now a vacant lot at 1451 N.W.
+46th St., next to the north end of the Ballard Bridge and right across from a Trader Joe’s.

 It adds another grocery option for the fast-growing neighborhood, which already has QFC, Safeway, Ballard Market and Trader Joe’s all within a mile of one another.
 A New Seasons Market is set to open this year a couple blocks from the future PCC location and near where Fred Meyer has an extensive grocery section.
 And the Sunday farmers market operates year round.